theCapypara/GMnet-manual/engine/tutorial/1_config.rst

 ~~~~~~~~~~~~~

 Great!
 No matter what option you chose, you propably want to take a look
-at the configuration, so let me walk you through.
+at the initiation and configuration, so let me walk you through.

+Before we look at the configuration we check the initiation script.
-**The configuration can be found in ``scripts/htme/htme_init``**.
-The
+**The init can be found in ``scripts/htme/htme_init``**.
-first things in this configurations are the enums that are used by the
-engine.
-Just ignore them and jump straight to ``CONFIGURATION``.

-The first thing you'll find under configuration is ``randomize();``.
+The first thing you'll find under initiation is ``randomize();``.
 That assures that the random operations Game Maker does are truly
 random, which is important for the engine.
+This is good to know when you make your game.
+Thats all for the initiation for now.
+Let's go to configuration.

+**The configuration can be found in ``scripts/htme/htme_config``**.

-After that you can set the **debug level**.
+First you see **debug level**.
 Valid options can be found
 in the enum ``htme_debug`` and how debugging works is explained in the
 comment.
 Leave it on the default option for now.